 In high school, you have more opportunities to select your classes.
 Choosing a variety of classes helps you figure out those you enjoy most, and in a few years when it’s time to choose a major, you may find it easier to do so.

 You’ll notice some classmates take the bare minimum to skid by.
 They will likely regret this later if they want to apply for scholarships because many of them require a certain level of course work to qualify.

 Challenge yourself with classes that are a bit tougher.
-Spend extra time with a teacher to help you understand the topic rather than waiting to take it on for the first time in college and the tougher classes will better prepare you for college.
+Spend extra time with a teacher to help you understand the topic rather than waiting to take it on for the first time in college.
+Tougher classes will better prepare you for college.

 The number of required years of high school classes you need to take to meet some requirements are noted for you here.

 English/Language arts (4 years): You spend a great deal of time reading and writing in college, so practice it in high school.
 Take a variety of writing and literature classes to improve your vocabulary.